dekarrin/rezi/README.md

 lack of built-in facilities in Go for binary encoding of user-defined types is partially why REZI exists.

-REZI does not perform any automatic inference of a user-defined struct type's encoding such as what the `json` library is capable of.
-User-defined types that do not implement BinaryMarshaler or TextMarshaler are only supported for encoding if their underlying type is one supported by REZI, and vice-versa for the corresponding unmarshal methods when decoding.
+REZI can perform automatic inference of a user-defined struct type's encoding, similar to what the `json` library is capable of.
+User-defined types that do not implement BinaryMarshaler or TextMarshaler are supported for encoding if their underlying type is one supported by REZI, or if it is a struct type, if all of its exported fields are supported, and vice-versa for decoding.

-Within the `MarshalBinary` method, you can encode the data in whichever format you wish, though these examples will have that function use REZI to encode the members of the types.
+Within the `MarshalBinary` method, you can customize encoding the data to whichever format you wish, though these examples will have that function use REZI to encode the members of the types.
 The contents of the slice that MarshalBinary returns are completely opaque to REZI, which will consider only the slice's length.
 Do note that this means that returning a nil slice or an empty but initialized slice will both be interpreted the same by REZI and will not result in different encodings.

 ```golang
 // Person is an example of a user-defined type that REZI can encode and decode.